89th Guards Rifle Division: Into Eastern Ukraine

 Operation Polkovodets Rumyantsev.
 Note location of 69th Army.

 Later in July the 69th Army was transferred to Steppe Front; the 89th Guards remained in 48th Corps along with the 305th and 375th Rifle Divisions.
-In preparation for the counteroffensive into Ukraine, Operation Polkovodets Rumyantsev, the commander of the Front, Col. Gen. I. S. Konev, formed a shock group consisting of the 53rd Army and the 48th Corps to attack on August 3 on a 11km front from Glushinskii to Visloe.
+In preparation for the counteroffensive into Ukraine, Operation Polkovodets Rumyantsev, the commander of the Front, Col. Gen. I. S. Konev, formed a shock group consisting of the 53rd Army and the 48th Corps to attack on August 3 on an 11km front from Glushinskii to Visloe.
 48th Corps, which had the 183rd Rifle Division added to its forces just before the attack, was to break through the German defense and, developing the offensive in the general direction of Belgorod, was to reach a line from Zagotskot to Belomestnaya on the first day.
 The 89th Guards, in conjunction with part of the forces of 35th Guards Corps, was to encircle and defeat the German forces in the Dacha area (east of Visloe) by the end of the operation's third day.
 The 48th Corps was organized in a single echelon and was backed by a tank brigade.

 The offensive proceeded largely according to plan, and on August 4 the STAVKA tasked Steppe Front with the liberation of Belgorod, which Konev assigned to 69th and 7th Guards Armies.
 The German forces had transformed the city into a powerful center of resistance with a ring-shaped defense line built during the winter of 1941-42 and a large number of other engineering works including extensive minefields.
 It was defended by units of the 198th Infantry Division reinforced by artillery, mortars and tanks.
 Nevertheless on the morning of August 5 the 89th Guards and the 305th Rifle Divisions fought through the northern outskirts and began fierce street fighting in the city.
 The assault was joined by the 111th Rifle Division and elements of the 49th Rifle Corps from the east.
 By 1800 hours Belgorod was completely cleared of German forces.
 The division was rewarded with one of the first honorifics presented by the STAVKA:

 BELGOROD – ...89th Guards Rifle Division (Col. Seryugin, Mikhail Petrovich)...
 The troops that participated in the liberation of Belgorod, by order of the Supreme Commander-in-Chief of 5 August 1943 and a commendation in Moscow, are given a salute of 12 artillery salvoes of 120 guns."